GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/api/raw_object_handling.rst

     :param HSQOBJECT* o: pointer to an object handler
     :param SQUserPointer* typetag: a pointer to the variable that will store the tag
     :returns: a SQRESULT
-    :remarks: the function works also with instances. if the target object is an instance, the typetag of it's base class is fetched.
+    :remarks: the function works also with instances. if the target object is an instance, the typetag of its base class is fetched.

 gets the typetag of a raw object reference(userdata or class).